Ezra Sosa: Dancing with the Stars

 Sosa joined Dancing with the Stars for season 30 in September 2021.
 Both he and Sofia Ghavami were announced as professional dancers who would perform in couples’ dances throughout the season and be prepped to step in if another pro dancer was unable to compete.
 For season 31, Sosa was a part of the dance troupe alongside new pros Kateryna Klishyna, Alexis Warr, and D'Angelo Castro.
 In season 32, he returned to the role he had in season 30 where he filled in if another pro dancer could not compete.
 During week 2 of competition, he was partnered with Charity Lawson after her partner, Artem Chigvintsev, tested positive for COVID-19.
 They danced a cha-cha-cha to "She Bangs" by Ricky Martin, and received three sevens from the judges for a score of 21.

 For season 33, Sosa was promoted to pro.
 He was partnered with con artist Anna Delvey.
 They were eliminated week 2.

 For season 34, Sosa was paired with Olympic artistic gymnast Jordan Chiles.
+They made it to the finale and finished in third place.